RetroReversing/retroReversing/categories/companies/datel.md

 <img width="50%"  data-image-full="https://github.com/RetroReversing/retroReversing/assets/40120498/6fe71058-0b3a-460d-b987-221d669cd36b" alt="Space Invasion - Rocket Game" class="lazy-load" />
 <img width="50%"  data-image-full="https://github.com/RetroReversing/retroReversing/assets/40120498/52312f56-c947-4290-b416-4e23dd4a86a3" alt="All Rocket Games for GBC" class="lazy-load" />

-The Rocket Games were also provided free as part of the Playstation 2 "GameStudio" product which was a GameBoy player for the PS2.
+The Rocket Games were also provided free as part of the Playstation 2 "GameStudio" product which was a Game Boy player for the PS2.

 Also one of the games was given away for free with every copy of the UK Magazine GBX issue 11 (last issue before it became G-Force), it advertises **Karate Joe** but just calls them **Rocket Games** so presumably it could have been any of them.